Health and safety officer inspection

 What is the DfE saying now?

 The Department for Education is now saying that its RAAC identification programme is complete, and the questionnaire has closed.
 All responsible bodies for schools and colleges with blocks built in the target era have submitted responses to the questionnaire.
 Any school or college that advised the DfE that they suspected they might have RAAC has had a survey to confirm if RAAC is present.
 Other than the 234 education settings on the list, the surveys found no evidence of RAAC.
-A small number of schools and colleges are carrying out additional checks for further assurance in some spaces.
-The DfE is working with responsible bodies to support them to complete these additional checks as quickly as possible.
+A small number of schools and colleges were carrying out additional checks for further assurance in some spaces as of February 2024.
+The DfE has been working with responsible bodies to support them to complete these additional checks as quickly as possible.

 What will the NEU do?